 There are many reasons why an individual might decide to see a psychotherapist.
 There are no ‘right’ or ‘wrong’ reasons; psychotherapy is an invitation to speak— not only about what worries and troubles us, but also about the things that matter.

 Casey Anderson takes a psychoanalytic approach to psychotherapy.
-This involves careful listening to understand the individuals inner life, particularly in the form of unconscious ideas and feelings.
+This involves careful listening to understand an individuals inner life, particularly in the form of unconscious ideas and feelings.
 This way of working can be particularly helpful to work through unresolved feelings and to locate the hidden cause of symptoms; bringing relief from depression, anxiety, somatic disorders, and repetitive relationship issues.

 By developing awareness and a compassionate view of oneself through Casey’s thoughtful and non-judgemental presence, individuals can make lasting positive changes to the way they feel in themselves and relate to others.